The 5 Best RV Toilets – Quality, Comfort, Performance

 1. Can you put a regular toilet in an RV?

 No. To start with, RV toilets are tankless to prevent toilet tank parts from breaking/shifting during transportation.
-Secondly, regular toilets use too much water which would fill up the RV black tank faster than you would want.
+Secondly, regular toilets use too much water, which would fill up the RV black tank faster than you would want.

 Most regular toilets use 1.6 or 1.28 gallons of water per flush.
 Some use more.
 Compare that to the 0.2 gallons per flush used by RV toilets.

 Another thing to remember is that regular toilets have their tanks full of water at all times.
 Transporting such a toilet means that water in the tank will be splashing all over the bathroom.
-The movement can also remove the flapper from its positions resulting in a continuously running toilet.
+The movement can also remove the flapper from its position, resulting in a continuously running toilet.

 2. What do you clean RV toilets with?

 To properly and effectively clean an RV toilet, use a non-abrasive brush or sponge and gentle toilet cleaner.
-Harsh chemicals will eat away the RV toilet seals which are made of rubber resulting in leaks and a smelly toilet.
+Harsh chemicals will eat away the RV toilet seals, which are made of rubber, resulting in leaks and a smelly toilet.

-Cleaning an RV toilet with harsh chemicals could also cause fading especially if the toilet is made of plastic.
+Cleaning an RV toilet with harsh chemicals could also cause fading, especially if the toilet is made of plastic.

-While doing the number 2, have some water at the bottom of the bowl to prevent leaving streaks on the bowl which would then need scrubbing.
+While doing the number 2, have some water at the bottom of the bowl to prevent leaving streaks on the bowl, which would then need scrubbing.

 3. Should you poop in an RV toilet?

-Yes you should.
-If you can can’t poop in it then it is hardly a toilet.
-You should however only flush human waste and toilet paper if you want to avoid clogs or even worse backups.
+Yes, you should.
+If you can can’t poop in it, then it is hardly a toilet.
+You should, however, only flush human waste and toilet paper if you want to avoid clogs or, even worse, backups.

 4. Who makes the best RV toilets?